 Your Husqvarna mower may stall when engaging the blades because the grass box isn’t tightly closed.
 Besides that, this issue may arise when the said box is not in the right alignment or if its sensor connections are loose or damaged.

 Common problems involving Husqvarna riding mowers aren’t always intimidating or hard to handle.
-However, when you encounter internal engine issues that you’re unfamiliar with, our lawn care experts suggest consulting the user manual or sending the unit to a repair shop altogether.
+However, when you encounter internal engine issues that you’re unfamiliar with, I suggest consulting the user manual or sending the unit to a repair shop altogether.
 After all, maintaining equipment is not as easy as others think, and safety should be your top priority.